timewave-computer/neutron-cross-chain-vault-deployment/strategist/strategist_getting_started.md

 #### Local Strategist Process Monitoring

-All logs are can be found at `/var/log/strategist.log`
+All logs can be found at `/var/log/strategist.log`

 It's a good idea to keep track of these log messages: